This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Memory Bandwidth Breakdown#

-Shows how the available HBM memory bandwidth was used:
+Shows how the available HBM memory bandwidth was used as a doughnut chart:

 Collective Operations Duration#